by Joseph Brennan

 The Housatonic tunnel of 1840 was abandoned.
 It still exists and is still open straight through.
 The NY&NE tunnel of 1881 was not abandoned until 1948.
 The ex NY&NE to Waterbury branched off the new higher grade Maybrook line and ran on its old grade, passing under the new line, which in effect lengthened the tunnel with a new west portal bearing the date 1911.
 This tunnel also still exists and is still open all the way through.

 The Maybrook line was used briefly for a through passenger service.
-Until November 1910 the Pennsylvania Railroad and the New Haven had run two through trains a day between Boston and Washington, using a specially built steamboat to transport the rail cars between the Bronx and Jersey City, without a station stop for New York.
-The two services were dropped when New York Penn Station opened, and passengers were required to transfer between there and Grand Central Terminal.
-The overnight train, the Federal Express, was revived in October 1912 using a freight routing around the city.
-From New Haven the train ran on the Maybrook line through Danbury, over the Poughkeepsie Bridge, down the Lehigh and Hudson River Railroad and the Pennsylvania's Bel Del branch to Trenton.
+Until November 1910 the Pennsylvania Railroad and the New Haven had run two through trains a day between Boston and Washington by using a specially built steamboat to transport the rail cars between the Bronx and Jersey City, without a station stop for New York.
+The boat services were dropped in November 1910 when New York Penn Station opened, ending through travel.
+Passengers were required to transfer in New York between Grand Central Depot and Penn Station.
+The overnight train, the Federal Express, was greatly missed, and so it was revived in October 1912 using a freight routing around the city.
+From New Haven the train ran on the Maybrook line through Danbury, over the Poughkeepsie Bridge, and down the Lehigh and Hudson River Railroad and the Pennsylvania's Bel Del branch to join the Pennsylvania's main line at Trenton.
 It was discontinued to January 1916 because the Maybrook line was too congested with freight trains— which shows how heavily used the Maybrook line was.
 The Federal Express resumed in April 1917 running through New York Penn Station and over the newly opened Hell Gate Span.

 The local network was pared down in the 1940s.
 The ex Housatonic had long been functionally cut in two, with the portion north of Brookfield connected to the Danbury line, and the portion south of Hawleyville operated as part of the Maybrook line.
 The connecting link near Brookfield was abandoned in 1940.
 In 1948 the New Haven abandoned the ex Shepaug and a section of the ex NY&NE from east of Hawleyville to west of Waterbury.
 Both lines had had no passenger service since the early 1930s.